influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/troubleshooting/frequently-asked-questions.md

 ## Does the precision of the timestamp matter?

 Yes.
-To maximize performance we recommend using the coarsest possible timestamp precision when writing data to InfluxDB.
+To maximize performance, use the coarsest possible timestamp precision when writing data to InfluxDB.

-For example, we recommend using the second of the following two requests:
+In the following two examples, the first request uses a default precision of nanoseconds while the second example sets the precision to seconds:

 ```
 curl -i -XPOST "http://localhost:8086/write?db=weather" --data-binary 'temperature,location=1 value=90 1472666050000000000'

 curl -i -XPOST "http://localhost:8086/write?db=weather&precision=s" --data-binary 'temperature,location=1 value=90 1472666050'
 ```

+The tradeoff is that identical points with duplicate timestamps, more likely to occur as precision gets coarser, may overwrite other points.

 ## What are the configuration recommendations and schema guidelines for writing sparse, historical data?

-For users who want to write sparse, historical data to InfluxDB, we recommend:
+For users who want to write sparse, historical data to InfluxDB, InfluxData recommends:

 First, lengthening your [retention policy](/influxdb/v1.6/concepts/glossary/#retention-policy-rp)‘s [shard group](/influxdb/v1.6/concepts/glossary/#shard-group) duration to cover several years.
 The default shard group duration is one week and if your data cover several hundred years – well, that’s a lot of shards!